 Know that your partner is not in a relationship with you with ulterior motives.
 If they have to backstab you every time you turn your back, and why will they do so much for you?
 And why would you be with such a person?

 Initially, start with trusting your partner.
 It’s not a lie that trust is the strongest foundation of a lasting relationship.
 If you notice something out of the place later through the relationship, you can discuss that with your partner.
 Trust ensures your mental peace and also the security of the relationship.

 3. Learn to apologize

 Sometimes putting your ego aside, admitting to your fault and apologizing takes a lot of courage.
 Once you try it, you will know what I am talking about.
 When you are apologizing to your partner for your mistake, you are not doing it for him/her, you are actually doing it for yourself.

 Apologizing takes away the burden of guilt.
 It means that you have consciously accepted the fact that you have done something wrong and now you are ready to mend things.
 Genuinely apologizing alongside changed behavior enures a smooth flow in the relationship.

 4. Know that misunderstandings are inevitable

 There is probably not one relationship out there without some sorts of misunderstandings.
 When two people interact, they do so with a distinct mental set and value system.
-Misunderstandings are sure to follow because of two reasons, firstly, because we are often so engrossed in our mental frame that we forget to consider the perspective of the other person, and secondly, because we interpret information coming from the other end in our own special way, most of the times in ways the speaker never meant.
+Misunderstandings are sure to follow because of two reasons, firstly, because we are often so engrossed in our mental frame that we forget to consider the perspective of the other person, and secondly because we interpret information coming from the other end in our own special way, most of the times in ways the speaker never meant.
 Take it in your stride that misunderstandings in a relationship are unavoidable.
-It’s better to swipe it under the rug and stay laid back about it.
+It’s better to wipe it under the rug and stay laid back about it.